-First line of input contains T denoting number of test cases.
-First line of each test case contains two integers N and M, denoting the number of buckets on road1 and road2 respectively.
-2nd line of each test case contains N integers, number of balls in buckets on first road.
-3rd line of each test case contains M integers, number of balls in buckets on second road.
+The first line of input contains T denoting the number of test cases.
+The first line of each test case contains two integers N and M, denoting the number of buckets on road1 and road2 respectively.
+2nd line of each test case contains N integers, number of balls in buckets on the first road.
+3rd line of each test case contains M integers, number of balls in buckets on the second road.

 For each test case output a single line containing the maximum possible balls that Geek can collect.